-Several low-melting point Indalloy® alloys are liquid at room temperature.
-These gallium-based alloys are non-toxic replacements for mercury.
-The gallium-based alloys have far lower vapor pressure than mercury, reducing both the amount and toxicity of metal vapor exposure.
+Indium Corporation provides several low-melting point Indalloy® alloys that are liquid at room temperature.
+These low-melting point Indalloys are gallium-based and can be used as non-toxic replacements for mercury due to their lower vapor pressure, which reduces both the amount and the toxicity of metal vapor exposure when used.

-Excellent Thermal and Electrical Conductivity
+Thermal and Electrical Conductivity

-Metals conduct heat and electricity with their valence electrons.
-This very effective conduction mechanism is a property of liquid as well as solid metals and alloys.
-Accordingly, liquid metals have thermal conductivity far superior to non-metallic liquids.
-Liquid metals are used in applications for dissipating concentrated heat loads such as thermal interfaces for microprocessors, reactors, and heat exchangers.
-Liquid gallium alloys are inherently high-density and low-viscosity (similar to that of water, <8 cP at room temperature!).
-As an electrically conductive metal, gallium alloys are used for mercury replacements in switches and contacts
+Due to natural properties of metals, their valence electrons are able to conduct heat and electricity.
+Because of this, liquid metals have thermal conductivity far superior to non-metallic liquids.
+In applications, liquid metals are used for dissipating concentrated heat loads such as thermal interfaces for microprocessors, reactors, and heat exchangers.
+Liquid gallium alloys are inherently high-density and low-viscosity (similar to that of water, <8 cP at room temperature1).
+Since they are based with electrically conductive metals, gallium alloys are used for mercury replacements in switches and contacts.